 However, as with any regulatory process, it will be time intensive and challenging.
 As a healthcare practitioner, I am particularly concerned about over the counter drugs.
 These drugs do not require any kind of prescription and can be consumed in quantities that are not regulated in any manner.
 It has been years, but one my first clinical case was overdosing and poisoning due to an overdose of Tylenol.
 It is still hard to believe that it was a suicide attempt that thankfully was averted, yet the patient’s liver function was impacted for life.

 For a full mindmap behind this article with articles, videos, and documents see #pharma

 How many times have we considered the long-term impact of that accessible, affordable drug which is available over-the-counter?

 Naproxen is a favorite in this category; it is easily available on shelves of almost all pharmacies and does not require any prescription.
 This drug relieves back pain and muscle fatigue but taken over time, results in kidney disease.
-And if you suspect you may be suffering from some kidney troubles due to your continued use of this otc medication, you can check out Nephrology & Hypertension Medical Associates (for hemodialysis) to know more about treatment for kidney diseases.
+And if you suspect you may be suffering from some kidney troubles due to your continued use of this otc medication, you can check out specialists like Nephrology & Hypertension Medical Associates (for hemodialysis) to find out if you need to proceed with any treatments.
 Always bewildered by these cases, I once asked a nurse practitioner and she had some great insights for me: